Tencent/libpag/README.md

 ### Branch Management

 - The `main` branch is our active development branch, containing the latest features and bug fixes.
 - The `release/` branches are our stable milestone branches, fully tested.
 We periodically create a `release/{version}` branch from the `main` branch.
-After a `release/{version}` branch is created, only high-priority fixes are added to it.
+After a `release/{version}` branch is created, only high-priority fixes are checked into it.

 **Note: This repository only contains the latest code since PAG 4.0.
 For legacy PAG 3.0 versions, you can download the precompiled libraries from [here](https://github.com/Tencent/libpag/releases).**